Heat transport of the kagom\'{e} Heisenberg quantum spin liquid candidate YCu$_3$(OH)$_{6.5}$Br$_{2.5}$: localized magnetic excitations and spin gap

 As presented in Fig. 4(a), an exponential function

-almost perfectly fits the zero-field result.
-That is compatible with some theories which predict the ground state of KHA model is a gapped $\mathbb{Z}_2$ state~\cite{PAL,MeiJW,JiangHC}.
-The excitations, in this case probably visons, are mostly localized as scattering centers.
-The estimated excitation gap $\Delta/k_b \sim 1.4$~K is quite small compared to the average $J_1 \sim 60 K$, and is in good agreement with that obtained from fitting the specific heat according to the gapped $\mathbb{Z}_2$ scenario, $\Delta$ $\sim$ 0.025$J_1$ ~\cite{LiYS}.
+with $n$ a proportionality constant, almost perfectly fits the zero-field result.
+Such thermally activated enhancement of the phonon-spin relaxation rate is only compatible with theoretical results which predict the ground state of KHA model being a gapped $\mathbb{Z}_2$ state~\cite{PAL,MeiJW,JiangHC}, if in addition the parton excitations which are necessarily present in such models and moreover provide a natural source for such activated phonon relaxation are localized.
+This seems likely, since the quenched exchange randomness due to the antisite mixing (see Fig.~1) implies off-diagonal disorder in a two-dimensional parton mean-field theory and moreover the kagom\'{e} lattice is non-bipartite \cite{Abrahams,Xiong,Note,Note2}.
+The estimated excitation gap $\Delta/k_B \sim 1.4$~K is quite small compared to the average $J_1 \sim 60 K$, and is in good agreement with that obtained from fitting the specific heat according to the gapped $\mathbb{Z}_2$ scenario, $\Delta$ $\sim$ 0.025$J_1$ ~\cite{LiYS}.

-While Eq.
-4 can describe the results for all the samples in small fields nicely~\cite{SM}, it fails to capture the data collected at high fields.
-As an example case illustrated in Fig. 4(b), a power-law fit

-which corresponds to a gapless excitation spectrum, clearly prevails above 10~T~\cite{SM}.
-One may expect a field induced gapped-to-gapless crossover like once reported for the spin gap in herbertsmithite \cite{FuMX}.
-Indeed, as presented in Fig. 4 (c), $\Delta$ is suppressed by the magnetic field, but a possible crossover is expected to happen at a much higher field.
-Additionally, the $\kappa$($B$) isotherm at the lowest temperature (see Fig. 3(b)) is almost flat~\cite{SM}, incompatible with a gap node emerge/disappear in the investigated field range.
-Actually, the validity of any gapped fit requires the fit range well below the gap size, which is marginally compliant by the low-field data sets of YCOB but not the case for higher fields because $\Delta$ becomes smaller.
-That might resolve why the preliminarily analysis of the specific heat data both lean to the conclusion of gapless excitations in YCOB at zero field~\cite{LiYS,LiSL}, concerning their experiments were performed at higher temperatures~\cite{LiYS,LiSL}.
+In the $\mathbb{Z}_2$ scenario for the ground state, the observed enhanced suppression upon application of magnetic fields implies a diminuition of the excitation gap.
+Indeed, for all samples Eq.
+4 yields good fits at moderate magnetic fields~\cite{SM}, where the extracted gap $\Delta(B)$ decreases with increasing field.
+The simplest way a magnetic field could affect a triplet excitation gap is due to Zeeman energy which is linear in field, as has previously been suggested to be relevant in herbertsmithite~\cite{FuMX}, see Fig.~4(c).
+However, at fields larger than about 7~T, much lower than the extrapolated gap closing field, a simple exponential temperature dependence already fails to describe the data, as exemplified by Fig. 4 (b).
+Instead, a power-law fit